Last Updated on August 27, 2025

 In many countries, haggling is part of the shopping culture, and a little back-and-forth negotiation is expected, whether you are budget traveling or not.

-It’s important to participate in haggling when it’s a cultural norm in the country you’re visiting.
-When you don’t participate, it can drive up baseline prices for locals, who may not have the same spending power as you.
+Participating in haggling where it’s the cultural norm is important.
+If tourists skip it altogether and accept inflated first prices, it can gradually drive up baseline costs for locals, who may not have the same spending power as visitors.

 7. Reimagine What a Souvenir Should Be